ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 | project
     format_datetime(eventTimeWindowStart, "yyyy-MM-dd"),
     distinct_flowRecord_subscriberInfo_imsi,
-    flowRecord_dpiStringInfo_application;
+    flowRecord_dpiStringInfo_application
 ```

-### Challenge 2: Query 1.6: Try to write the above query by using variables with 'let' to optimize the main query
+### Challenge 2, Query 1.6: Optimisation with let operator
+**Try to write the above query by using variables with 'let' to optimize the main query**

 Declaring variables and using 'let' statements